How the American Bald Eagle Became Our Nation’s Emblem

 Show Your American Pride by Wearing Patriotic Bald Eagle Shirts

 Now that you know why the American bald eagle is symbolic for our nation, you may want to wear this patriotic symbol on your clothing.
-Visit theflagshirt.com to view the eye-catching selection of eagle clothing, including t-shirts, lounge pants, face masks, and more!
+Check out our full selection of eye-catching eagle clothing, including t-shirts, lounge pants, face masks, and more!